 These transfers took place, however, without the knowledge or consent of the Native American nations living within the territories.
 Distressed by the land transfer, the loss of alliances with the French, and the changes in colonial governance, several tribes, including the Houma, responded by forging new relationships and relocating to areas of Spanish control.
 The Houma who lived on the eastern bank of the Mississippi, for instance, crossed west into Ascension Parish in 1763 to avoid living in British territory.
 Presumably, they believed their community would fare better in Spanish Louisiana.

 Despite this move, the Houma did not interact with Spanish forces exclusively.
 Native Americans of the Lower Mississippi Valley—which had served as a buffer zone between European empires during the late seventeenth and the eighteenth centuries—had experience with “play-off diplomacy.”
 Living amid competing Western empires allowed the Houma and other Indian nations to negotiate with multiple colonial governments simultaneously.
 It also meant that Native Americans could form multiple alliances based on the political or economic advantages offered by the English, Spanish, and French.
-Essentially, this placed Indians in a position of increased power.
+Essentially, this placed American Indians in a position of increased power.
 As a result, the Spanish colonial government continued to court the favor of the Houma nation in order to maintain their alliance.
 In 1769 Spanish governor Alejandro O’Reilly invited the chief of the Houma to New Orleans to participate in a ceremony affirming the tribe’s loyalty to the Spanish empire.
-O’Reilly gave the chief as a symbol of the alliance a medal and some small gifts.
+As a symbol of the alliance O’Reilly gave the chief a medal and some small gifts.

 Throughout the eighteenth century, the Houma continued to trade with European settlers and other Native American nations.
 They relied on seasonal production practices—farming, planting, hunting, fishing, and raising chickens— during the warm months of the year and then moved to the outskirts of New Orleans to market these goods during the winter months.
 These patterns of small-scale agriculture and trade continued into the American period.